Greeks Against Sexual Assault

 How do students apply and get selected?

 Interested students complete an application in late Fall for the Spring semester session.
-Depending on the quantity and quality of applications, we will select up to 25-30 students.
+Depending on the quantity and quality of applications, we will select up to 25-30 students (subject to change).
 We are looking for diverse representation in gender, fraternity/sorority council, and class year.

 GASA will meet weekly for two hours for eight weeks.
-Specific dates TBA.
+Specific dates TBA in the spring Semester.

 What can I get out of this program?